reiver/golang-backend-training/chapters/outputting/README.md

 ➤ Any non-trivial Go program that you create will likely have a `cfg/` & `lib/` sub-package directories.
 You are probably better off just creating these from the get-go.

+## To Be Continued …

+Let's continue to the next chapter …

 -------------------------

 [⏮](../../README.md) [⏭️](../flagging/README.md)